 We acknowledge that many members of the wider community have limited literacy skills, so we have developed a wide range of online material to cater for all levels of literacy.

 We aim to ensure that core parenting and child health information is presented in plain English.
 We also utilise a range of technical solutions to assist users, such as keeping information succinct, prioritising information on the page, and by using a simple and intuitive navigation system.
-We have also developed graphic rich information resources for those who prefer not to – or who are unable to – read English.
+We have developed graphic-rich information resources for those who prefer not to – or who are unable to – read English.
+Some of our resources are translated into languages other than English.

 Accommodating cultural diversity